mudgen/webscript/README.md

 A couple things to notice.
 There is no HTML templating here. `body`, `div`, `img`, `p`, `span` are Javascript functions.
 The `classes` variable is a regular Javascript variable.
 It reduces some duplication by being assigned a string of class names that are reused by spans.
 Regular Javascript assignment and string interpolation is used with the spans in the above code.

 This is a simple example.
-Any kind of Javascript composition or manipulation could be done because the above is Javascript strings, variables and functions.
+Any kind of Javascript composition or manipulation can be done because we have the full Javascript language at our disposal.
+The above is Javascript strings, variables and functions.

 Here is the result of the above code: